gopalvishwakrma/timepass-gens/README.md

 3. Run `docker-compose up --build`
 4. Access the application at `http://localhost:3000`

-For detailed setup instructions, please refer to our [Development Guide](link-to-dev-guide).

-## Contributing

-We welcome contributions to the Gens.Life platform!
-Please read our [Contributing Guidelines](link-to-contributing-guide) for more information on how to get started.

-## License

-This project is licensed under the [MIT License](link-to-license).

 ---

 For more information, please visit our [official website](https://gens.life) or contact our support team at support@gens.life.